How to Apply for Student Financial Aid

 The institution's financial aid administrator is given the statutory authority to exercise "professional judgment" and declare a dependent student independent if he or she determines this action would be reasonable in light of documented unusual or unique circumstances.

-NOTE: Parents refusal to contribute financially or unwillingness to complete the Free Application for Federal Student Aid, or the student not being claimed on the parent(s)' Federal Tax Return, or the student showing self-sufficiency are not reasons to declare a student independent for Federal Student Financial Aid.
+NOTE: Parents' refusal to contribute financially or unwillingness to complete the Free Application for Federal Student Aid, the student not being claimed on the parent(s)' Federal Tax Return, or the student showing self-sufficiency are not reasons to declare a student independent for Federal Student Financial Aid.

-However, some unusual circumstances which qualify as reasons to declare a student independent may include, but are not limited to: parental abandonment of the student, leaving an abusive family environment which threatens the student's physical/emotional health or safety, or a student's inability to locate parents for a long-term and on-going basis.
+However, some unusual circumstances that qualify as reasons to declare a student independent may include, but are not limited to, parental abandonment of the student, leaving an abusive family environment that threatens the student's physical/emotional health or safety, or a student's inability to locate parents for a long-term and on-going basis.

 submit fafsa owl express